w3c/wot-architecture/terminology.md

 A controlled Linked Data vocabulary by W3C WoT to tag the metadata of Things in the WoT Thing Description including communication metadata of WoT Binding Templates.

 ## Thing
-An abstraction of a physical entity whose metadata and interfaces are described by a WoT Thing Description.
+An abstraction of a physical or virtual entity whose metadata and interfaces are described by a WoT Thing Description.
 This entity can be an existing device augmented with a Thing Description, a logical component of a device that has a software stack that natively provides Thing Descriptions (see Servient), a local hardware component of a Servient, or a logical entity (e.g., location) that does not directly provide any software stack such as a room or building.

 ## Thing Description (TD)
 Structured data describing a Thing.
 A TD includes metadata, domain-specific metadata, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.
 The Thing Description is built around a formal Interaction Model.